 So what is your reaction to the judge today?

-Well, I'm all for first First Amendment rights, but but no one has a first amendment right to be in the White House.
+Well, I'm going for First Amendment price, but no one has a First Amendment right to be in the White House.

-Yeah, I mean, yeah, and by the way, I mean, if they're gonna set up standards, they don't have to have standards that historically existed.
+And by the way, I mean, if they're going to set up standards, they don't have to have standards that historically existed.

-They're gonna have standards that say you're in the old executive office building and no longer in the White House at all.
+They're going to have standards that say you're in the old executive office building and no longer in the White House at all.

 I mean, and everybody gets treated the same, right?